thetank1999/thetank1999/README.md

-- 👋 Hi, I’m @thetank1999
+- 👋 Hi, I’m Thanh N.Van
-- 👀 I’m interested in Programming and Languages
+- 👀 I’m interested in Programming, Languages and History
-- 🌱 I’m currently learning JS at FPT University, HCM Campus.
+- 🌱 I’m currently learning SE - DotNET at FPT University, HCM Campus.
 - 💞️ I’m looking to collaborate on our common interests.
 - 📫 How to reach me fb.com/AlphaaaaaaXD